 Sheena Milne has been offering a referral service in cardiology and respiratory medicine for the past 10 years.
 She has full facilities available to investigate all types of heart and lung disease.
 New treatments available for heart conditions in pets can ensure that your pet can now live a happy life for years after diagnosis.

-To arrange a referral or to discuss a case, please telephone us on 01483 414747.
+To arrange a referral, please click here.
+Alternatively, or to discuss a case, telephone us on 01483 414747.
 Cases are seen as promptly as possible, on a Monday, Tuesday or Thursday morning.
 Emergency cases are seen as a priority.
-Case histories should be sent in advance of the appointment by email.
+Case histories should be sent in advance of the appointment using our online form or by email.
 If radiographs have been taken they can be given to the client to bring with them or if digital can be emailed directly to us.

 Please ensure clients are aware that their pet must be pre-starved, and that hospitalisation for the day will be necessary.
 It is particularly important that the client is made aware of the possible cost before the referral is booked.
 We accept all major credit cards.
 We do not normally make direct claims to clients’ Insurance companies.